-The mid-Holocene <680±460 yr event which punctuated by a < 700±340 yr event, during which the gorge incised ~30-40 m.
-Thisthe moderately fast incision of the Beida River since 9.5 kyr B.P. seems to be a unique event triggered by aresult of an unusual short-term hydrologic perturbation.
-Similar knickzones are found in other western North Qilian rivers, i.e., Hongshuiba

-565 River and Maying River (Figure 1, 2), suggesting), suggest that this was a regional event that affected the entire western North Qilian Shan.
+Moderately fast incision of the Beida River since 9.5 kyr B.P. was punctuated by a $< 700\pm340$ yr event, during which the gorge incised ~ 30 -40 m.
+This seems to be a unique event triggered by a short-term hydrologic perturbation.
+Similar knickzones are found in other western North Qilian rivers, i.e., Hongshuiba River and Maying River (Figure 1, 2), suggesting that this was a regional event that affected the entire western North Qilian Shan.

 Formation of knickzones at the bedrock-basin boundary via an increase in incision rate into the foreland basin sediments requires an increase in water discharge or a decrease in sediment flux from upstream, either of which promotes an increase of available sediment-transport capacity (excess discharge).
-Decrease in sediment flux could be either due to glacial retreat and

-- 570 reduction of glacially produced sediment supply, or due to stabilization of hillslopes due to increased vegetation coverage inside the North Qilian Shan.
+Decrease in sediment flux could be either due to glacial retreat and reduction of glacially produced sediment supply, or due to stabilization of hillslopes due to increased vegetation coverage inside the North Qilian Shan.
 Both explanations could help to explain the transition from infill to incision of the T1 terrace.

-But neither explanation seems likely to explain the We suggest this short-term pulse of incision during stage 2.
+But neither explanation seems likely to explain the short-term pulse of incision during stage 2.

 One source of increasing water discharge during knickzone formation could have been glacial melt.
-Such a cause would increase discharge simultaneously for other rivers draining the glaciated highlands of the North Qilian Shan that display similar - 575 deep canyons and migrating knickpoints (Figure 1).
+Such a cause would increase discharge simultaneously for other rivers draining the glaciated highlands of the North Qilian Shan that display similar deep canyons and migrating knickpoints (Figure 1).
 However, present glacier coverage and discharge from the Beida River show that this explanation to be unlikely.
-The present ice cover and volume of Beida River drainage are 215.27 km and 8.75 km, respectively (Sun et al., 2015).
-With the present average annual discharge of Beida River, 0.64 km (Ding et al., 1999), a

-50% increase of discharge due to excess glacial melt would deplete stored glacial ice in merely 27 yrs.
-In fact, due to rising temperature, the glacial coverage of Beida River drainage has shrunken at a pace of approximately 9% per decade over the
+The present ice cover and volume of Beida River drainage are 215.27 km2 and 8.75 km3, respectively (Sun et al., 2015).
+With the present average annual discharge of Beida River, 0.64 km3 (Ding et al., 1999), a 50% increase of discharge due to excess glacial melt would deplete stored glacial ice in merely 27 yrs.
+In fact, due to rising temperature, the glacial coverage of Beida River drainage has shrunken at a pace of approximately 9% per decade over the past 50 yrs (Sun et al., 2015), contributing 15% of the average discharge of Beida River.
+Another study on a glacier west of the Beida River drainage indicates that during Last Glacial Maximum, the paleo-glacier cover was only 34% larger than the contemporary glacier cover (Hu et al., 2014).
+Combining all the evidence, we suggest increasing glacial melt may have played a role but alone it is not enough to trigger a dramatic knickzone formation event in the Beida River.